mconlon17/vivo-biosketch-generator/README.md

-# Make an NIH Bioskecth from VIVO
+# Make an NIH Biosketch from VIVO

 Given a VIVO URI for a person, generate the person's NIH biosketch as an RTF file named biosketch.rtf